ikovacic/woocommerce-jeftinije/README.md

 - Added support for variable products
 - Added support for EAN (it's possible to use EAN as attribute or custom meta field)
 - Added support for Brand (it's possible to use Brand as attribute or custom taxonomy)
-- Small fixes for attrbiute values
+- Small fixes for attribute values
 - Small fixes for stockText attribute